 There are those record-keeping, awareness-raising, champions of academia on campus who photograph student activities.
 Those are the teachers with whom to connect.
 (For every teacher-storyteller on your campus, there will be one overwhelmed with the idea of one more thing to do.
 Know your audience.)

 Classroom photos don’t always have to be posed group shots of students.
 Classroom photographs can also include workspace photographs.
-Flat lays of students and teacher desks or open backpacks offer insight to personality, workstyle patterns, and any quirks.
-This is also a way to feature those camera shy campus personalities.
+Flat lays of student and teacher desks or open backpacks offer insight into personality, workstyle patterns, and any quirks.
+This is also a way to feature those camera-shy campus personalities.